-As an executing arm of the ECSA Health Community, ECSACON is charged with the responsibility of Promoting and strengthening professional excellence in nursing and midwifery in the ECSA region.
+As an executing arm of the ECSA Health Community, ECSACONM is charged with the responsibility of Promoting and strengthening professional excellence in nursing and midwifery in the ECSA region.

-The underlying principles that led to the formation of ECSACON, A College Without Walls, include:
+The underlying principles that led to the formation of ECSACONM, A College Without Walls, include:

 - Harmonization of nursing and midwifery standards,